EDMdesigner/email-generator-docs/README.md

 }
 ```

-Document description comes later.
+DOCUMENT FORMAT DESCRIPTION COMES LATER.
 Until then, we are providing some example JSONs in the jsons folder in this repository.
-You only need the document property from those JSONS and you have to put it to the document property of the HTTP POST request.
+You only need the "document" property from those JSONS and you have to put it to the "document" property of the HTTP POST request.
+The other way is that you put your apiKey and secret in the JSON's root and you send them together.

 For EDMdesigner integrators: You can use the JSON documents fetched from EDMdesigner's API.
 Similarly, you will only need the "document" property from those JSONs.
+We are going to direct the traffic from the original generator route to this one in the future.
+At the moment, this service is for testing purposes only!

 ## Generator settings

+With the settings object you can change the behaviour of the generator.